orefalo/docker-kafka-ssl/README.md

 Enables 2 ways SSL communication on Kafka.

-Certificates are selfsigned with a master CA, one for the broker, the other for the client.
+Note that Kafka only support 2 ways SSL with a **SINGLE CA ROOT**,

-Port 9094 is 2 ways SSL protected and encrypted
+Port 9094 is 2 ways SSL client authenticated and encrypted.

 ## Requirements